-Introducing hot water meters, heat meters or heat cost allocators in a building allows the allocation of costs of thermal energy use to take place on the basis of consumption, where previously the allocation would not have been able to take account of behaviour of final customers which affect overall energy costs.
-As detailed above, the introduction of such consumption-based cost allocation is the key to achieving significant energy savings through the metering provisions of EED.
+Introducing hot water meters, heat meters or heat cost allocators in a building allows the allocation of costs of thermal energy use to take place on the basis of consumption, where previously charging would not have been different for final customers with more careful or more wasteful behaviour.
+As detailed above, the introduction of cost allocation with a significant consumption-based component is key to achieving significant energy savings through the metering provisions of EED.